-In this post, you’ll find the answer to a question regarding what is copywriting and what does it have in common with Rubik’s cube.
+In this post, you’ll find the answers to questions regarding what copywriting is and what it has in common with Rubik’s cube.

 Some of the most recognised Spanish copywriters provided us with the following definitions of the term:

-“We can define copywriting as the ‘art’ of creating commercial texts with the sole objective of making your products or services more attractive to your potential customers and persuading them to take action.”What is copywriting and how to apply it to attract more customers on the Internet, Javier Cordero
+“We can define copywriting as the ‘art’ of creating commercial pieces of text with the sole objective of making your products or services more attractive to your potential customers and persuading them to take action.”What is copywriting and how to apply it to attract more customers on the Internet, Javier Cordero

-“Copywriting is the set of techniques and practices that produces written texts whose goal is to stimulate a buying impulse in readers.”Discover what is copywriting and how to write texts that are authentic sales machines, Rockcontent.com
+“Copywriting is the set of techniques and practices that produces written content whose goal is to stimulate a buying impulse in readers.”Discover what copywriting is and how to write copy that is an authentic sales machine, Rockcontent.com

-Therefore, in this post, I’ll write about a particular game, the elements of copywriting, and four factors compelling writing has in common with the Rubik’s cube.
+Therefore, today I’ll write about a particular game and four elements copywriting has in common with the Rubik’s cube.

 At the end of the post, I’ll provide you with my definition of copywriting and ask you for yours.

 Does it seem like a good idea?
-Let’s go then!
+Let’s start then!

 Table of Contents